-My chocolate orange cake recipe is easy to follow, takes under an hour to prepare, is baked in a sheet cake pan, and, best of all, results in a delectable, rich, and moist cake you’ll want to gobble whole.
+This chocolate orange cake is easy to make, takes under an hour to prepare, is baked in a sheet cake pan (no layers to deal with), and, best of all, results in a delectable, rich, and moist cake you’ll want to gobble whole.

 When chocolate and orange flavors combine, it's absolutely delectable!
 Who knew this flavor combination is so wonderful on the taste buds.
 Now that I know, I'm a huge fan.

 This recipe is massively special for those of you who want to bake something homemade, but also don’t have three or four hours to spend craning over the kitchen counter.

 - Equipment and Utensils

 - 7 Rules for Baking a Perfect Cake